-How to Become a Commercial Model
+How To Become A Commercial Model

-The good news?
+Beautiful and “real” looking people portraying and selling fundamental clothing, items and lifestyles.
 You can be any height, shape and age to become a commercial model.

 As like any other form of modelling, it is best to do your research in the world of agencies and find representation.

 This takes the stress out of finding work and allows a professional booker in the field to find clients for you.